Danny Bergara: Death

 Bergara died after a short illness on 25 July 2007, one day after his 65th birthday.
 Following the news of his death, many Stockport County fans left their tributes in Edgeley Park's Cheadle End.
 On 28 July, Stockport County arranged "Danny Day" when the team played Cardiff City in a pre-season friendly.

 In an emotionally charged atmosphere, before kick off "My Way" by Frank Sinatra was played at Edgeley Park, as it was Bergara's favourite song.
 Managers of both teams, Jim Gannon (Stockport) and Dave Jones (Cardiff City, coincidentally the man who had succeeded Bergara as Stockport manager 12 years earlier) paid their tributes by laying flowers which spelt "DANNY" in front of the Cheadle End.

 Before the match there was a specially designated two minutes for the fans to sing a rendition of "Danny Bergara's Blue 'n White Army", which ended up continuing for over 30 minutes.
 Stockport won the friendly 6–4.

 Legacy

 During the close season before the start of the 2012–13 season, it was announced that Stockport County had renamed the Hardcastle Road Stand (commonly known as the Main Stand) of Edgeley Park "The Danny Bergara Stand", in addition to this the club also fly the Uruguayan flag during every home game, above the Railway End.

-In June 2021, the Stockport County Supporters Co-operative and Help the Hatters launched a fundraising campaign to commission a bronze statue of Danny Bergara, which is intended to be located outside the Cheadle End at Edgeley Park.
+In June 2021, the Stockport County Supporters Co-operative and Help the Hatters launched a fundraising campaign to commission a bronze statue of Danny Bergara.
+Award-winning, Sussex based sculptor, Hannah Stewart was chosen.
+On the 8th May 2023 the statue was unveiled by the Uruguayan ambassador to the UK, Mr Cesar Rodriguez Zavalla, the statue now proudly stands located outside the Cheadle End at Edgeley Park.